marcglasberg/fast_immutable_collections/README.md

 The disadvantage, of course, is that `ListSet` has a fixed size, while a `LinkedHashSet` does not.
 The `ListSet` is efficient both as a `List` and as a `Set`.
-So, for example, it has an efficient `sort` method, while a `LinkedHashSet` would force you to turn it into a `List`, then sort it, than turn it back into a `Set`.
+So, for example, it has an efficient `sort` method, while a `LinkedHashSet` would force you to turn it into a `List`, then sort it, then turn it back into a `Set`.

 # 6. ListMap

 A `ListMap`  is a mutable, fixed-sized, and ordered map.

-Compared to a `LinkedHashMap`, a `ListMap` is also ordered and has a slightly worse performance.
-But a `ListMap` takes less memory, and has some very efficient `List` methods, like `sort` and `shuffle`.
+Compared to a `LinkedHashMap`, a `ListMap` is also ordered, has a slightly worse performance, but uses less memory.
+It is not a `List`, but has some very efficient list methods, like `sort` and `shuffle`.

 Also, you can efficiently read its information by index, by using the `entryAt`, `keyAt`